suncoast-devs/handbook/lessons/algorithms-day-three/lecture.md

 # Simple substitution

 - Consider only the uppercase letters A through Z
-- For each letter we have another unique letter to transform into
+- For each letter, we have another unique letter to transform into

 ---